Chettinad spicy drumstick (Murungakkai masala poriyal)

-Chettinad cuisine is a very distinct style that has evolved in Tamil Nadu.
-It comprises of a region of 2 towns and 76 villages inhabited by the Chettiar community.
+Chettinad cuisine is a distinct style that has evolved in Tamil Nadu.
+It comprises a region of two towns and 76 villages inhabited by the Chettiar community.
 The community started with trade in precious stones and metals and later became private bankers.
-This trade took them across the globe and as a result, their cuisine is influenced by a myriad of spices and novel cooking techniques, including sun-dried vegetables that are later cooked.
+This trade took them across the globe, and as a result, their cuisine is influenced by a myriad of spices and novel cooking techniques, including sun-dried vegetables that are later cooked.

-This is a very simple dish that is a staple in almost every household.
+This is a straightforward dish that is a staple in almost every household.
 The gently sweet moringa pods, or drumsticks as they are commonly called, are bathed in a spicy thick gravy.
 The sauce is rich from the coconut and spicy from the chillies.
 The poriyal, a traditional South Indian stir fry, is delicately spiced with the flavours.
-This dish is a favourite of mine, but then I love everything with moringa pods in them.
+This dish is a favourite of mine, but then I love everything with moringa pods in it.

 Ingredients: